Greg Boyd (theologian): God at War

-Boyd has argued that if we assume that the Christian God isn't absolutely all-powerful, then it becomes logical that he is all-good.
+Boyd has argued that if we assume that the Christian God is not absolutely all-powerful, it becomes logical that he is all-good.
 In his book God at War, he elaborates on this God.
-Boyd contends that God is at war and sometimes he fails which explains outcomes that are calamitous for humans.
+Boyd contends that God is at war and sometimes fails, which explains outcomes that are calamitous for humans.

 Boyd is known for his academic work on the topics of Satan, the problem of evil, spiritual warfare, and the demonic.
 He is authoring a series of books, titled Satan and Evil (produced by InterVarsity Press), two volumes of which have already been published: God at War: The Bible and Spiritual Conflict (1997) and Satan and the Problem of Evil: Constructing a Trinitarian Warfare Theodicy (2001).
 In between numerous other projects, he has been at work on the next installment of this series, tentatively titled The Myth of the Blueprint, which is now planned as a two-volume work with roughly 1,000 pages to each volume.
 Boyd is also a contributor to the 2012 book Understanding Spiritual Warfare: Four Views (eds.
 J. Beilby and P. R. Eddy, Baker Academic).
 Related to this, Boyd supports the Christus Victor model of the atonement.

 Personal life

 Boyd is a vegetarian and plays the drums.
-Boyd has grown children with his wife, Shelley, to whom he's been married for over thirty years.
+Boyd has grown children with his wife, Shelley, to whom he has been married for over thirty years.